What Quality Tools Are Used for Process Improvement?

 There are seven Quality Tools you can and should use to understand and improve processes during a process improvement event.
 Each tool helps you identify sources of variation and aids in the analysis, documentation, and organization of the information, which leads to process improvement.
 What are those seven quality tools?

 Ishikawa, Fishbone, or Cause & Effect Diagrams visually represent the causes of a problem – or effect – and help you determine the ultimate source of the problem — the root cause.
 (This tool is called a “fishbone” diagram because of its appearance; see Quality Gurus) The cause-and-effect diagram is used at the beginning of root cause analysis, to organize the causes of a problem (people, methods, equipment, materials, measurement, and environment) and prioritize them.

-Data Checklists, check sheets, or recording tables are matrices designed to assist in the tallying, recording, and analysis of test results or event occurrences.
-Checklists are a quality tool utilized in production to count defects and collect process data, which you analyze to identify opportunities for improvement.
+Data Checklists, check sheets, or recording tables are matrices designed to assist in tallying, recording, and analysis of test results or event occurrences.
+These data checklists are a vital quality tool utilized in the process to gather or count defects and collect process data, which you analyze to identify opportunities for improvement.
+You can only manage what you measure so gathering data is the start to managing the process.

 The Pareto chart is named after Vilfredo Pareto, who came up with the Pareto Principle (or the “80/20 rule”), which says that 20% of the factors account for 80% of potential problems.
 The Pareto chart ranks defects, causes, or data from the most significant to the least significant, in descending order.
 Out off all the quality tools, Pareto charts help you separate the “vital few” from the “trivial many”.
 They are typically used during process improvement analysis, to understand where to focus improvement for the greatest impact.

 Histograms Charts consist of vertical bars, side-by-side, that depict frequency distributions within tables of numbers and can help you understand data relationships over time (e.g., the familiar “bell curve”).
-Histograms are generally used during process improvement analysis.
+Histograms are generally used during process improvement analysis to understand the data and see what is going on in the process.